rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2018-01-19-little-league-registration.md

 Registration is available at the Recreation Office - Checks should be payable to Rutherford Little League.

-Visit the Rutherford Little League website at [www.Rutherford-ll.info](http://www.Rutherford-ll.info/ ) for more information.
+Visit the [Rutherford Little League website](https://tshq.bluesombrero.com/rutherfordllnj) for more information.

 Thank you,